stclib/STC/docs/ccommon_api.md

 | `c_flt_dropwhile(it, predicate)`  | Drop items until predicate is false  |
 | `c_flt_takewhile(it, predicate)`  | Take items until predicate is false  |

-`it.index` holds the index of the source item.
+`it.index` holds the index of the source item, and `it.count` the current number of items taken.
 ```c
 #define i_type IVec
 #define i_val int